“Materiality is a metaphoric manifestation of our ‘invisible’ spiritual nature.”

 Blessed are the poor in spirit: for theirs is the kingdom of heaven.

 The idea of Heaven is always easy – it means being in alignment with the energy of Love in the Universe, it’s just “the poor in spirit” part that gets a little confusing.
 It seems to suggest that we’re talking about poor people, or that we’re talking about people who come up short in “the spiritual” department – yes to both.
-It is easier for people who don’t have lots of money, and all the demands and obsessions it brings, to be serenely connected to our Divine Source; and back in those days, the powerful leaders of organized religions were considered “rich in spirit.”
+It is easier for people who don’t have lots of money, and all the demands and obsessions it brings, to be serenely connected to our Divine Source; and back in those days, the powerful leaders of organized religions were considered “rich in spirit” (the same could be said about today's Evangelical mega-preachers).
 Theirs was not “the kingdom.”

 Blessed are they that mourn: for they shall be comforted.